Ibaka’s 3-pointer helps Raptors survive Wizards in double OT

 Trevor Ariza narrowly missed his second career triple-double.
 He had 23 points, 10 assists and nine rebounds before fouling out with 44.7 seconds left.

 Raptors: F/G C.J.
 Miles was out with a sore right hip.
-“Miles has been struggling,” coach Nick Nurse said.
+“Miles has been struggling,” Nurse said.
 “We tried to give him a go the other night.
 He still wasn’t quite right.
 We’re going to try and see if we can get him a little more squared away with what’s wrong with him. … G Fred VanVleet did not play because of a bruised left thigh.
 “Freddy took a big shot the other night late in the game,” Nurse said.

-Wizards: Washington was scheduled to depart for London after the game, where it will face the New York Knicks on Thursday.
+Wizards: G Tomas Satoransky, who had his first career triple-double on Friday, had just four points on 2-for-13 shooting. … Beal missed eight of nine shots in the first quarter. … F Jeff Green was assessed a technical foul.

 “We want to enjoy it,” coach Scott Brooks said.
 “We’re not going to be there where you’re just going to focus on basketball.
 We all have lives.
-We all want to live a fun life.”
+We all want to live a fun life.

+“It’s a great time.
+It’s a players’ and coaches’ dream.
+You get to go to a cool city.
+We have some pretty cool things planned, some great sights to see, dinners to attend, some appearances to make.
+That’s part of being in the NBA.
+It’s a responsibility that we all have and we all share.”

 UP NEXT